apache/sedona/docs/tutorial/sql.md

 One of "MEAN" or "SUM" can be provided.
 By default, SedonaPyDeck uses "MEAN" as the aggregation strategy.

 Optionally, parameters `initial_view_state`, `map_style`, `map_provider` can be passed to configure the map as per user's liking.
-More details on the parameters and their default values can be found on the pydeck website.
+More details on the parameters and their default values can be found on the pydeck website as well by deck.gl [here](https://github.com/visgl/deck.gl/blob/8.9-release/docs/api-reference/aggregation-layers/heatmap-layer.md)

 ### SedonaKepler